Teen Safety Training - Awareness, Skills & Safety for the most Vulnerable Years

-After Black Belt Graduation we had so many parents and grand-parents come and tell me how much our high expectations and our guidance have meant to their kids and to their families.
+At our Black Belt Graduation many Moms, Dads, and grand-parents kindly came to say how much our high expectations and guidance have meant to their kids and to their families.

 These families were very grateful that their academic kids found this thing to make them stronger and safer, and that their athletic kids found this path to self discipline and wise choices.